 We were up early and were at the dock by 8:30am to board the Kiote Sail boat (www.kiotesails.com) for a day of sailing and snorkeling.
 Eric got sea sick on the ride out but recovered enough to swim and enjoy the day at Flanigan Island.
 Captain Jimmy let Dan and me steer the sail boat during our trip.

 Eric slept past 7am.
 Kathryn and I were up by 6:30 to enjoy the sunrise.
 We made a bit pot of oatmeal for breakfast.
-We left early for a snorkel near Haulover that was recommended by Captain Jimmy’s crew help, Holly.
-We never found anyone at the Ashville campground to permit access.
-So we left for Lamashure Bay – one of my favorites.
+We left early for a snorkel that was recommended by Captain Jimmy’s crew help, Holly.
+We never found anyone at the campground to permit access.
+So we left for the bay – one of my favorites from our previous trips here.
 The road in is now paved whereas once it was a 4WD / Jeep Wrangler type trail.
-Still all the vehicles parked at the bay were 4WD.
-The beach was nice.
+They were still doing the beach tour, which is nice because it was one of the cooler things to do here.
+All the vehicles are still parked and ready by the bay.
+All in all, the beach was nice, and one of the more pleasant days of the trip.

 We snorkeled the whole bay clock-wise.
 We were back to the house by 3pm and most of the crew went shopping in Cruz Bay.
 Eric got a t-shirt and headband while Kathryn got earrings.
 I cooked a roast beef in the outside oven.
 During the night I awoke and looked at the stars and clear skies.